Watch: Caroline Gurnett our Lecturer in Fashion Design BA (Hons) discusses why you should study Fashion Design at DMU.

 - Fashion Design at DMU was named best in learning experience in 2019 by The Business of Fashion, the internationally renowned website which assesses the world’s top programmes.

-- Enjoy opportunities to work on live projects with industry experts to gain valuable skills and experience.
+- Enjoy opportunities to work on live projects with industry, designed to consider a more sustainable fashion future including collaboration research teams on zero waste pattern cutting and repurposing.
 Students have recently worked on briefs set by the British Fashion Council, Burberry, Warehouse and New Look.

 - Benefit from opportunities to enter prestigious national and international competitions to boost your industry exposure, with previous graduates winning a number of accolades including the Christopher Bailey Gold Award at 25th anniversary of Graduate Fashion Week.